Environment - Overview

 This is a tool to help stimulate discussion at your PCC or Church meetings.
 St Bartholomew’s Church Barrow piloted the 'Wheel' for CSR and we have included their actions and plans as an example for you.

 In the following webpages you will find more ideas and examples from churches and a wide range of resources including a link to the Church of England’s comprehensive website.
-If you would like more information or for someone to come and talk to your Deanery Chapter or Synod please email Victoria Day at Church House.
+If you would like more information or for someone to come and talk to your Deanery Chapter or Synod please email Hannah Jones at Church House.

 Ideas FOR action